Edited: May 1, 2023

 Finished tie dye fabric, pink and orange on printed swirls

-Cotton Lawn using the dry crumple technique
+Cotton Lawn tie dyed using the dry crumple technique.

 A fat quarter of fabric wrapped with the bullseye technique